 Owning a pool comes with new responsibilities and a significant learning curve!
-There are plenty of opportunities to make mistakes- some pricier or more time-consuming than others.
+There are plenty of opportunities to make mistakes- some pricier or more time consuming than others.
 As in life, mistakes are opportunities to grow and learn and education is key.
 Let’s look at 10 of the most common pool maintenance mistakes so that you can learn from other people’s mistakes!

-Mistake #1: Adding Shock Directly Into the Pool Water
+Mistake #1: Adding Shock Directly into the Pool Water

 Pool shock is a highly concentrated chlorine.
 Such a high strength of chlorine can bring some drastic circumstances, such as bleaching fabrics.
 Maybe even worse than a new hue can be the disaster that comes from granules sinking and settling on the bottom of the pool liner, causing it to bleach out and become brittle.
 This can lead to leaks in the liner, a very costly mistake!

-Use a bucket of water to dissolve the shock chemicals BEFORE you add the treatment to the pool water.
+Use a bucket of water to dissolve the shock chemicals in BEFORE you add the treatment to the pool water.
 This will allow the chemicals to mix in and treat the water more efficiently while protecting the liner of your pool.

 Always add chemicals to a small amount of water first and you will avoid a lot of mistakes in caring for your pool!
 Fill the bucket with pool water (NEVER use hot water as this creates a very toxic and dangerous chlorinated steam).
 It is advised to wear goggles, gloves, and a chemical mask to protect yourself from such a high concentration of chlorine.

-Mistake #2: Not Brushing Your Pool
+Mistake #2: Not Brushing your Pool

 Vacuuming your pool is important, but brushing your pool is, too.
 Vacuuming prevents gunk and debris from settling in your pool.
 Brushing your pool prevents algae and other scum and slime from being able to grow and create an invasion!
 First, vacuum.
 Then, brush!

 Get a pool brush and get to work on those sneaky spaces, such as corners, steps, the water line, and behind the ladder.
-This simple step can make a world of a difference in keeping up with good pool water hygiene.
+This simple step can make a world of a difference in keeping up good pool water hygiene.

 Mistake #3: Using Automatic Cleaners for Algae Problems

 Get ready to do a little bit of grunt work for this one.
 You will need to manually vacuum your pool and switch your pool pump to “waste” so the algae can flush away.
-You will lose some water, but it will take the invasive, problematic, pool party-ruining algae with it.
+You will lose some water, but it will take the invasive, problematic, pool party ruining algae with it.

 Mistake #4: Ignoring Chemical Levels

 pH and Alkalinity levels are two very important to the ecosystem of your pool.
-Maintaining a healthy balance between these two creates an inviting atmosphere for you to enjoy.
+Maintaining a healthy balance of these two creates an inviting atmosphere for you to enjoy.
 Ignoring pH and alkalinity can create a habitat that invites damage to your pool pump, pool filter, liner, heater, automatic cleaner, chemical feeder, maintenance equipment, and solar blanket.

 Learn your chemistry and keep balance!
 Test your water regularly to ensure stabilized pH and alkalinity levels.
 Adjust as needed by using pH increaser or decreaser and alkalinity increaser or decreaser.
 You’ll keep your pool in party mode 24/7!